 Italy’s government said that it would extend its nationwide lockdown measures against a coronavirus outbreak, due to end on Friday, at least until the Easter season in April, as the number of new infections declines.

 The death toll has risen by 812 in the last 24 hours, reversing two days of declines, although the number of new cases rose by just 4,050, the lowest increase since 17 March, reaching a total of 101,739.

 UPDATE (April 1, 2020):

-Chinese health authorities has began reporting on asymptomatic cases of the coronavirus as part of an effort to allay public fears that people could be spreading the virus without knowing they are infected with it.
+Chinese health authorities have begun reporting on asymptomatic cases of the coronavirus as part of an effort to allay public fears that people could be spreading the virus without knowing they are infected with it.
 Besides the asymptomatic cases, there are reports of 35 new imported cases.

-The authorities revealed the presence of 1,541 asymptomatic cases carrying COVID-19 coronavirus, that has raised concerns of a second wave of infections amid the relaxation of stringent measures in the country that were initiated to contain the deadly disease in the beginning of the year.
+The authorities revealed the presence of 1,541 asymptomatic cases carrying COVID-19 coronavirus, which has raised concerns of a second wave of infections amid the relaxation of stringent measures in the country that were initiated to contain the deadly disease at the beginning of the year.

-Meanwhile, as the China reopened its markets, the sales of bats, pangolins and other animals for human consumption.
-Seems like the people have not learnt the lesson from the coronavirus outbreak.
+Meanwhile, China has reopened its markets selling bats, pangolins and other animals for human consumption.
+It seems people haven’t learnt a lesson from the coronavirus outbreak.
 However, the markets are under watchful eyes of guards, who ensure no one is able to take pictures of the blood-soaked floors, slaughtering of dogs and rabbits, and scared animals cramped in cages.